hlmwhite/synteny_from_BUSCOs/README.md

 5. direct output to .png/.jpg
 6. probably need to clean up the bash script
 7. output other useful info - e.g. % of genome containing complete buscos, and therefore % missing from plot, etc
+8. add an option for colourblind colour palette